-A combination of above cause multiple germicidal effects inside micro-organsims.
+A combination of above cause multiple germicidal effects inside micro-organisms.

-The emission spectra and intensities of low and medium pressure UV lamps are significantly lower than those of medium pressure lamps.
+The emission spectra and intensities of low and medium pressure UV lamps are significantly different.
+Low pressure lamps emit one single wavelenght (254nm), whereas medium pressure lamps emit a broad band of wavelengths all over the UV areas.